 Here’s Chuck’s question in full.

-I’ve not only added images and photos to my comments on my blog posts, but also to the comments I have left on the blogs of other bloggers.
-However, not everyone likes photos or images left on comments, so I’d recommend you first ask the blogger concerned if they’re happy for you to add a photo or image to a comment.
+I’ve added images and photos to my comments on my blog posts and the comments I have left on the blogs of other bloggers.
+However, not everyone likes photos or images left in comments, so I’d recommend you first ask the blogger concerned if they’re happy for you to add a photo or image to the comment.

-For the question Chuck asked me, I’m going to show you how I inserted an image into a comment when I responded to a comment left on one of my blog posts.
+For the question Chuck asked me, I will show you how I inserted an image into a comment when I responded to a comment left on one of my blog posts.

 Author and blogger John W. Howell left me a question on a recent post.
-He asked me how he could switch to the new Gutenberg editor.
+He asked me how he could switch to the block editor.
 I thought adding a screenshot to my response would help John (and other readers) find the answer.

 Here’s John’s question.